sebastianpacurar/universal-quiz-game_react.js/README.md

 ## Improvements in progress:
- * Webpack with Babel for bundling and cross-browser friendly JavaScript
+ * ~~Webpack with Babel for bundling and cross-browser friendly JavaScript~~ (done)
+ * Improvements with SASS, mainly for responsive design and cross-browser friendly styling
  * Backend with a mongo db in which I want to store results based on player usernames
- * Improvements with SASS, mainly for responsive design and cross-browser friendly styling
  * (Maybe) Separate branch with MaterialUI implementation